Do you believe in a Regenerative Future?

 If you review any of our first dozen or so episodes, you’ll see that I began the Sharing Insights Podcast with a strict focus on land-based projects.
 There are thousands of people around the globe who are passionate about living a sustainable lifestyle and who either have or want to start an eco-friendly land-based project.

 While recording the first season, I began to realize that for these landowners to significantly improve the impact they’re able to make, we’d do well to open the conversations and perspectives up to understand what change-makers are doing to cultivate success at various levels of industry and ingenuity.
-I saw usefulness in building bridges between the grass-roots movements and those focused on larger-scale impact.
+I’ve begub building bridges between the grass-roots movements and those focused on larger-scale impact.

 We’re all in this together.